microsoft/fhir-server/docs/TelemetryLogging.md

 2. When the instrumentation key and connection string are provided in appsettings.json for ApplicationInsights provider, the instrumentation key will be used.

 Next Steps: OpenTelemetry provider is still experimental-mode, not recommended for production use.
 To use OTEL, set the provider value to “OpenTelemetry” in appsettings.json.
-Incase the connection string is used for OpenTelemetry provider.
-The instrumentation key will be ignored.
+Incase the connection string is used for OpenTelemetry provider, the instrumentation key will be ignored.